Skip to main content

 Data Protection Impact Assessments

-When you’re planning new processing activities that might present high risks to individuals, I can conduct or support DPIAs as required under Article 35.
+When you’re planning new processing activities that might present high risks to individuals, we can conduct or support DPIAs as required under Article 35.

 DPO support

-If you need a Data Protection Officer but don’t have the scale for a full-time appointment, I can provide DPO-as-a-service or support your existing DPO with specialist expertise.
+If you need a Data Protection Officer but don’t have the scale for a full-time appointment, we can provide DPO-as-a-service or support your existing DPO with specialist expertise.

 Incident response

-If you’re dealing with a potential data breach, I can help you assess the situation, determine notification obligations, and manage the response process.
+If you’re dealing with a potential data breach, we can help you assess the situation, determine notification obligations, and manage the response process.

 What to expect

 Initial compliance assessments typically take 2-4 weeks depending on your organisation’s complexity.
-Privacy programme development is an ongoing engagement that I’ll scope based on your specific needs.
+Privacy programme development is an ongoing engagement that we’ll scope based on your specific needs.

 Common questions